zhangkaigogo/WidgetsSupport/README.md

-# 'Widgetful' Support Page
+# 'Simple Widgets • Photo' Support Page

-'Widgetful' make it super easy to customize your home screen like never before.
+'Simple Widgets • Photo' make it super easy to customize your home screen like never before.

 Customize every widget, and personalize your own home screen.